Primary Framing is the Skeleton Under Every Steel Building

 Metal buildings, for the most part, use one of the three main categories of primary framing:

-1. Clear Span Framing: This is systems is most often used in buildings where unobstructed interior space is desired.
-Think of larger commercial or industrial structures that included common uses as aircraft hangars, hockey and riding arenas, golf/tennis/soccer centers, warehouses and manufacturing facilities.
+1. Clear Span Framing: This system is most often used in buildings where unobstructed interior space is desired.
+Think of larger commercial or industrial structures that include common uses such as aircraft hangars, hockey and riding arenas, golf/tennis/soccer centers, warehouses and manufacturing facilities.
 Column-free interiors offer the wide-open space for a variety of activities and layouts that only steel framing can allow.
 Clear span framing can allow up to 300 feet A ridged steel-frame clear span system creates open space up to 300 feet (91.44 metres) wide with bay spans up to 60 feet (18.3 metres).

 2. Multi-Span Framing: Commonly used for building layouts that permit interior columns, multi-span systems offer more flexibility in building layout.
 The spacing between columns can vary to meet any requirement with open floor spacing being met with a minimum of pillars.
 Smaller commercial structures, including retail and office stores, tend to prefer this architectural design.